TemitopeOladokun/Days-of-Deep-Learning/README.md

 * Predictions are answers gotten from Algorithm
 * Converting step function to discrete is by using another activation function called Sigmoid function
 * Softmax is another word for normalization of numbers
+* To be proficint in AI, you need to be proficient in Object Oriented Programming